 With data taken from the White Lake dam we can compare water depth over the years.
 A depth gauge mounted on the dam casement shows the height of water as measured from the dam sill.
 This is expressed in decimals of a foot.
-This photo taken on May 4, 2023, indicates a water depth of 5.89 feet above the sill.
+This photo taken on May 4, 2023 and indicates a water depth of 5.89 feet above the sill.

-Below is a graph for such readings covering seven years.
+Below is a graph for depth readings covering seven years.
 Water levels in 2023 (red line) are a good match to those levels recorded in 2017 (blue line).
 That year saw major flooding events across eastern Ontario.
-However, this year seems to be less severe than 2017, yet White Lake has higher spring water levels than any recorded in the previous six years.
-Wildlife has enjoyed these conditions, and turtles, frogs, and snakes have rediscovered their former shoreline wetlands.
+However, spring flooding in 2023 was less severe than in 2017, and yet White Lake had higher spring water levels than any recorded in the previous six years.